seun-OMJ/character-sheet/README.md

 npm start
 ```

+# Typescript

+Typescript has been added to this project.
+It is setup to be optional.
+You are not required to use it.
+It has been added for those who prefer developing with Typescript over Javascript.

 # Submitting your code
 - Make sure your app can be set up and run via the following two commands: `npm i` and `npm start`
 - Reply to the coding exercise email you received from our team with the link to this new public repository.